 Where Kava Comes From

-Kava is native to islands like Fiji, Vanuatu, Tonga, Samoa, and Hawaii.
-In those cultures it has been a tradition longer than recorded history — the equivalent of how wine is to Mediterranean cultures or tea is to East Asia.
+Kava is native to the South Pacific islands of Fiji, Vanuatu, Tonga, Samoa, and Hawaii.
+In those cultures, kava has been a tradition longer than recorded history — the equivalent of how wine is to Mediterranean cultures or tea is to East Asia.

-The plant itself looks like a tall, leafy bush.
-The roots are the part that matters — they're harvested, washed, dried, and ground into the powder we use today.
-Higher-quality kava comes from the lateral roots and is called noble kava; it has a cleaner, smoother profile and is what reputable bars (including us) serve.
+The kava plant grows as a tall, leafy bush, but the roots are the part that matters.
+Kava roots are harvested, washed, dried, and ground into the powder used today.
+The highest-quality kava comes from the lateral roots and is called noble kava, which has a cleaner, smoother profile and is what reputable bars including Lowkey Kava serve.

 How Kava Makes You Feel

-Effects usually start within 15 to 30 minutes of drinking and last 1 to 3 hours depending on your dose, your body, and whether you've eaten recently.
+Kava effects usually start within 15 to 30 minutes of drinking and last 1 to 3 hours depending on dose, body weight, and whether the drinker has eaten recently.

 What Kava Tastes Like

-Our barista will help you pick the right entry point for your taste.
+The bartender at Lowkey Kava will help first-timers pick the right entry point for their taste.

 How to Drink Kava: The Traditional Way

-Kava is served in a shell — literally a halved coconut.
-It's traditional to drink the whole shell in one go, like a shot.
-Here's the simple ritual:
+Kava is traditionally served in a shell — literally a halved coconut — and drunk in a single go, like a shot.
+The simple ritual works like this:

 1. Pick up the shell with both hands.
-If you want to be fancy about it, say "Bula!" (the Fijian greeting that means "life" or "cheers").
+Optionally say "Bula!" (the Fijian greeting that means "life" or "cheers").

-2. Drink it in one go.
+2. Drink the whole shell in one go.
 Kava is meant to be drunk fast, not sipped.
 Sipping makes the taste worse and stretches out the earthy finish.

-3. Chase if you want.
+3. Chase with juice or soda if the earthy taste is too strong.
 A sip of juice, soda, or a flavored tea balances the taste right out.

-4. Wait 15–30 minutes.
-Feel the first wave before deciding if you want another.
-Slamming four shells in five minutes is a fast track to "I think I'm done with this."
+4. Wait 15 to 30 minutes before ordering another.
+Feel the first wave before deciding on round two.
+Slamming four shells in five minutes is the fastest path to "I think I am done with this."

 Is Kava Safe?